drleewarden/marvel/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## IMPORTANT !!
-Make sure you create a file called .env.local i your root dir / please contact me if you get stuck add your own private marvel key here
+Make sure you create a file called .env.local in your root dir / please contact me if you get stuck add your own private marvel key here
 ```bash